The Cancer Research

-In cell studies, lignans increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes.
+Lignans increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell studies.
 They also decrease growth and increase self-destruction of cancer cells.
 In studies with mice, lignans and flaxseed decrease cancer development and growth.

-Based on limited animal studies that found flaxseed and flaxseed oil does not interfere with actions of tamoxifen or trastuzumab (medications used for breast cancer treatment) and may even enhance their effectiveness.
+- Limited animal studies have found that flaxseed and flaxseed oil do not interfere with actions of tamoxifen or trastuzumab (medications used for breast cancer treatment) and may even enhance their effectiveness.
 Most of the animal studies have focused on breast cancer.
-The relatively few animals addressing other cancers have shown some decrease in markers of inflammation and a decrease in the number and size of colon cancer tumors, and in the growth and spread of prostate cancer.
+The relatively few animal studies addressing other cancers have shown some decrease in markers of inflammation and a decrease in number and size of colon cancer tumors, and in growth and spread of prostate cancer.

-In cell and animal studies, phenolic acids increase cells’ antioxidant and anti-inflammatory defenses against damage that could lead to cancer.
+Phenolic acids increase cells’ antioxidant and anti-inflammatory defenses against damage that could lead to cancer in cell and animal studies.
 Emerging evidence in animal studies suggests they may also improve glucose metabolism, decrease insulin resistance, and alter the gut microbiota (microbes living in the colon), creating an environment in the body less likely to support cancer.

 Gamma-tocopherol is one of eight compounds that make up vitamin E. Earlier research focused on the related alpha-tocopherol compound, the form listed on nutrition labels and the only form currently recognized to meet human requirements.
 Yet cell and animal studies suggest that gamma-tocopherol may provide even stronger anti-inflammatory protection than alpha-tocopherol.
 In both cell and animal studies, gamma-tocopherol decreases cancer cell growth.